 Supporting the growth and welfare of young people through reading and literacy has been my life-long passion.
 Eager to return to my hometown of Johnson City, I would welcome the opportunity to meet with you to discuss my candidacy for this role in greater detail.
 Thank you for your time, consideration, and forthcoming response.

 More Cover Letter Examples

 With about 100 sample cover letters and templates to choose from, you will get plenty of guidelines on how to write the perfect cover letter for your situation, regardless of your occupation and employment situation.

 The End Game

-Once you've finished perusing the step-by-step guide, you'll have a resume and cover letter(s) which will be polished, professional, and ready to send to prospective employers.
+When you've finished perusing the step-by-step guide, you'll have a resume and cover letter(s), which will be polished, professional, and ready to send to prospective employers.